 In southern Laos, in the Saravane and Savannakhet provinces, our trial eucalyptus plantations are located near culturally and ethnically diverse villages.
 Despite the decision made in 2020 to downsize our Laos operations, we will continue to engage with local communities in a culturally appropriate way, based on informed consultation and participation.

 For more information about how Stora Enso supports and works with local communities, see pages 23–27.

 Access to remedy and grievance channels

 Access to grievance mechanisms is one of Stora Enso’s highest priority human rights.
-Our formal grievance mechanism, formerly open to employees in all units and external stakeholders in selected locations, was opened to all stakeholders globally in 2019 to further improve access to anonymous reporting of potential non-compliance.
-The channel enables any stakeholder to report instances where their rights may have been infringed, or where they have observed potential violations of the Stora Enso Code, including those related to human rights.
+Our formal grievance mechanism enables any stakeholder to report instances where their rights may have been infringed, or where they have observed potential violations of the Stora Enso Code, including those related to human rights.
 This service is independently administered by an external service provider.
-For more information, see page 29.
+For more information, see page 30.

 We have also established grievance channels in local languages for communities and other external stakeholders associated with our plantations and mill in Guangxi, China.
 We encourage anyone with concerns to call our anonymous hotline number, write to us, visit us, or talk to our field personnel.
-Stora Enso’s employees are trained to distribute information about our operations in local villages, and to duly process any grievances, even in villages not engaged in any kind of business relationship with the company.
+Stora Enso’s employees are trained to distribute information about our operations in local villages and to duly process grievances, also in villages not engaged in any kind of business relationship with the company.

 Similar local grievance channels exist for our project in Laos, and our joint operations Veracel in Brazil and Montes del Plata in Uruguay.
 In Laos, Stora Enso works with communities to raise awareness of villager rights and the channels they can use if concerns arise.